benui-dev/notgdc-site/_pages/faq.md

 ### Where does #notGDC take place?

-#notGDC is happening all online, March 18-22nd 2024.
+#notGDC is happening all online, in March 2025.
 Submissions we receive will be uploaded manually to [notgdc.io]({% link index.html %}#submissions) during that time.

 ### Is #notGDC affiliated with GDC?